 Gold Coast pollen forecast — Sanctuary Cove Golf & Country Club – The Pines Course neighborhood

-Today (25 June) pollen in Sanctuary Cove Golf & Country Club – The Pines Course, Gold Coast is low; cypress and eucalyptus are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and eucalyptus will increase.
+Today (16 July) pollen in Sanctuary Cove Golf & Country Club – The Pines Course, Gold Coast is none Tomorrow (17 July 2026) levels are similar.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app